Editor’s note: This story was originally published on Feb. 28. It was updated on Mar. 3 to include the perspective of SWOP Behind Bars.

 This isn’t the first time sex workers and their content have been suddenly de-platformed online by corporations.
 In 2021, OnlyFans briefly banned sexual content, despite sex work’s role in building its platform in the first place.
 More recently, pressure from credit card companies including Visa and Mastercard, as well as credit-card processor Stripe, led to crackdowns on sexual content for gaming sites itch.io and Steam.
 Even ManyVids, a platform founded by a sex worker, seems to have fallen prey to anti-sex work rhetoric and has become increasingly hostile to its user base of sex workers.

 “Because what happens to us,” they continued, “… eventually affects them.
-Say that we lose our platforms: They lose their access to entertainment.”
+Say that we lose our platforms; they lose their access to entertainment.”

 In other news: Earlier this week, I did reporting for The Objective, covering The Baltimore Sun’s recent AI usage and its ongoing union struggle.
 You should check it out.